marcodpt/validator/README.md

  - returns:
    - object: In case validation pass with modified `data` that passed validation
    - null: In case that the `data` do not pass validation

+### loader (schema, data)
+ - object `schema`: A json schema of the data, it must be an object because the current implementation only support objects.
+ - object `data`: Your data model
+ - returns:
+   An object to be used on your inputs with loaded data based on `format` info

 ## Tests
 Check if work in your [broser](https://marcodpt.github.io/validator/)